 Oil and gas production is a highly regulated industry, and it's governed by Montana laws, federal law, administrative rules, the Montana Board of Oil and Gas Conservation, and the Montana Department of Environmental Quality.
 There are field inspectors who make routine visits to wells to ensure compliance and inspect for spills, leaks, fires, and other hazards.

 Oil fields are ripe for accidents because of the heavy machinery, explosives, and other conditions that are inherently dangerous.

 These are the most common injuries in Montana oil fields:

-One thing that makes oil field accidents unique is that they’re often more extreme than other kinds of workplace accidents.
+One thing that makes oil field and offshore drilling accidents unique is that they're often more extreme than other kinds of workplace accidents.
 A worker on any job site can experience a slip and fall, could hurt themselves by performing heavy lifting, or become injured by a variety of other accidents.

 But explosions, toxins, and heavy equipment all raise the likelihood that an injury could be severe, or that an accident could result in a fatality.

 Generally, Montana workers' compensation insurance is the legal remedy for a work-related injury.

 Workers' compensation insurance provides an injured oil field worker with benefits for:

 Workers' compensation is your first remedy for a workplace accident.
 In most circumstances, it's your only remedy.